1973 24 Hours of Le Mans: Entries

-Porsche came to Le Mans with its bigger, burlier version of the 911 to take on the big cars in Group 4.
-Before homologation was granted it had a surprise win at Sebring beating the Group 5, and followed it up in what was to be the final Targa Florio.
+Porsche could have entered any of its old underpowered low drag Porsche 908 versions again, but these had to carry ballast now as minimum weight had been increased for 1972, thus only privateers raced 908s after 1971, with Joest finishing 3rd in 1972.
+Filling out the Group 5 field were four older Porsche 908s, including the regular entries from the Spanish Escuderia Montjuïch and Swiss André Wicky.
+Instead, in preparation of what should become the Porsche 935 for new rules in 1975 which were postponed to 1976, they updated the ten year old Porsche 911 design, which in 1972 was refined to the lightweight Carrera RS 2.7 "duck tail", and now had two RSR versions: homologated as GT, and somewhat unlimited, entered as 3-litre sportscar.
+Thus they came to Le Mans with bigger, burlier versions of the 911 to take on the big cars in Group 4 while developing a future car.
+Before homologation was granted the RSR versions scored three surprise wins, at 1973 24 Hours of Daytona, at Sebring beating the Group 5, and in what was to be the final World Championship Targa Florio.
 The Carrera RS was lightened, with a big rear spoiler and flared wheel-arches to take wider 11” tyres.
 The engine had been bored out to 2.7-litres, and now produced 240 bhp.
 The RSR-variant had a bigger 2.8-litre engine good for 300 bhp.
-The Martini International team returned, led by David Yorke (former team manager at JW Automotive) and with works support, had two experimental versions capable of 320 bhp in the Sports category.
+As in 1971, Porsche factory entered as a Martini International sponsored team, now led by David Yorke (former team manager at Gulf-Wyer) and with two experimental versions capable of 320 bhp in the Sports category.
 Further lightened, they had 14” tyres and were driven by Gijs van Lennep/Herbert Müller and Reinhold Joest/Claude Haldi.
-Additionally, a squadron of eleven standard 911 GTs arrived for practice from privateer teams.
+Additionally, a squadron of eleven standard GT-class 911s arrived for practice from privateer teams.

 In Group 2, the European Touring Car Championship (ETCC) was again very popular with top drivers and close racing, and the mighty battle between the works teams of BMW and Ford spilled over into Le Mans.
-Ford Germany arrived with three 3-litre Capris for drivers Dieter Glemser/John Fitzpatrick, Gerry Birrell/Hans Heyer and Helmuth Koinigg/Jean Vinatier.
+Ford Germany arrived with three 3-litre V6 Ford Capri for drivers Dieter Glemser/John Fitzpatrick, Gerry Birrell/Hans Heyer and Helmut Koinigg/Jean Vinatier.

 In response, BMW turned up with the 3.0 CSL run by its newly set up BMW Motorsport works team under Jochen Neerpasch (formerly at Ford).
-The car had a more powerful 360 bhp over the Capri's 300 bhp.
+The car had a more powerful inline-6 M49 with 360 bhp over the Capri's 300 bhp.
 Their drivers were Chris Amon/Hans-Joachim Stuck and Toine Hezemans/Dieter Quester with a third for the Wicky Racing Team.